Idrinths-Stellaris-Mods/Mod-Tools/README.md

 ## Alternatives

+There are two more Mod Managers:

-There is another Mod Manager, [Emurian Mod Manager for Stellaris](https://steamcommunity.com/app/281990/discussions/0/133259956022179056/), that is strictly for windows with no (known) intention to expand the support to other operating systems.
+- [Emurian Mod Manager for Stellaris](https://steamcommunity.com/app/281990/discussions/0/133259956022179056/), that is strictly for windows with no (known) intention to expand the support to other operating systems.
+- [SCModManager](https://github.com/WojciechKrysiak/SCModManager/) is also for windows only currently and features a nice conflict-view